 For terms not defined in this section, applicable codes, or referenced standards shall have the ordinary accepted definition for the context for which they are intended.

-Non-structural Component: A part of an architectural, mechanical, plumbing or electrical system within or without a building or non-building structure (ASCE 7).
+Nonstructural Component: A part of an architectural, mechanical, plumbing, or electrical system within or without a building or nonbuilding structure (ASCE/SEI 7).

 Seismic Cable Restraints: An assembly of steel wire rope or aircraft cable and cable fittings used as a single-directional, single-axis, multi-angle restraint to restrain the non-structural components against earthquake loads.
 The cable fittings form loops in the cable or rope for connection to other building components and the structure.